Bistrica, Novi Sad: First church

-Constructions of the 2000s-onward
+Constructions of the 2000s–onward

 After the economic crisis and sanctions of the 1990s, constructions in Bistrica halted for some time.
-Between 2000 and 2020, most of Tozinovac was dismantled to make way for the Bate Brkića Boulevard extension, connecting it with Futoša Road.
+Between 2000 and 2020, most of Tozinovac was dismantled to make way for the Bate Brkića Boulevard extension, connecting it with Futoša road.
 Several new apartment buildings were constructed in the southern parts of Bate Brkića.
-Several road extensions for Jovan Dučić Boulevard were done, connecting the neighborhood with Veternik with Dragoslava Srejovića street.
+Several road extensions for Jovana Dučića Boulevard were done, connecting the neighborhood with Veternik with Dragoslava Srejovića street.

 By the General Urban Plan of Novi Sad for 2030, the remaining empty land areas in Bistrica and its surrounding neighborhoods are planned to be filled with new apartment blocks, public leisure and sports parks, schools, recreational centers, fire and police stations, commercial and business buildings, and cultural centers (museums, galleries, libraries, and other gathering areas for local cultural events).
-The remained of the houses located in the Satelit Tozinovac area are planned to be demolished to make room for apartment buildings, as well as the reconstruction of the Satelit fresh market.
+The remained of the houses located in the Satelit Tozinovac area are planned to be demolished to make room for apartment buildings, as well as the reconstruction of the Satelit fresh market and elementary school "Miloš Crnjanski".
 Most of the western part of Subotica Boulevard (Europe Boulevard) is planned for residential and business buildings.
 There are plans to reintroduce a tram line through Jovan Dučić and Knez Miloš Boulevards.

 Most of the newly planned constructions would shrink the remaining heavily tree covered green spaces around the neighborhood, with parts of the current tree nursery garden marked as a construction zone, as well as shrinking the green spaces next to the Subotica Boulevard (Europe Boulevard).
 In Jugovićevo, a neighborhood closely linked with Bistrica, an eco-neighborhood is planned with a park-forest, despite the area having low tree cover and historically being a wetland with underground water issues.